 I just have such a love for the experience you get inside any of Disney theme parks.
 I haven’t given up trying to become a Walt Disney Imagineer.
 I do hope what I’ve found out will help you if you want to join the Disney Imagineering team.

-Is a Disney Imagineer an engineer?
+Is a Disney Imagineer an Engineer?

 Yes… sometimes.
 Walt Disney Imagineering was established to be not just the engineers drawing up blueprints and physically building the theme park attractions.
 It was created as a team of creative people with all sorts of different skills and backgrounds.
+Disney Imagineers may be a licensed architect, lighting designer, illustrator, or show writer as well as the engineers.

 Imagineers included interior designers, writers, costume designers, and others.
 Unfortunately, Imagineering has changed a lot since its founding with Walt Disney.
 Nowadays, Imagineers hardly construct anything themselves.